avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Model answers to the exercises are given in the chapter entitled `Answers to the exercises on Sequence Databases <./chapter3_answers.html>`_.

 Q1.
-What information about the DEN-1 Dengue virus sequence (NCBI accession NC\_001477) can you obtain from its annotations in the NCBI Sequence Database?
+What information about the rabies virus sequence (NCBI accession NC\_001542) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?

+xxx
 Q2.
 What were the nucleotide sequences published in *Nature* volume 460, page 352?
     What are their accession numbers in the NCBI Sequence Database?